 These funny-looking twin organs may not look like much, and yet they are most precious to the body’s normal functioning.
-Day and night they keep guard to be on a lookout for toxins coming their way.
+Day and night they keep guard on the lookout for toxins coming their way.
 Because the industrious kidneys’ main task is to flush away all waste, acid and extra fluids.
 You can count on them to maintain a healthy balance of salt and minerals in the blood.
 They also have a hand in producing certain hormones that control your blood pressure, create red blood cells and contribute to bone health.
 No wonder these bean-shaped organs are so valuable.

 They tirelessly work for our benefit and it's only fair for us to repay the favor.
 We can let kidneys catch a break from time to time if we stick to a healthier diet.
 To do so it’s important to understand that there are foods that pose a hazard to poor kidneys and need to be avoided, especially by people with bladder stones.
 Learn why a proper diet plays a pivotal role in the health of these cute organs.

 The formation of kidney stones happens when a person fails to drink enough fluids and, in addition, eats a lot of foods that form excess waste.
 The stones can be teeny tiny and easy to get rid of or as big as a ping pong ball.
 They can be a bitter presence in the kidneys for years without causing any pain.
 Anguishing sensations follow when the stones start traveling through the bladder tunnel.
 They can damage the ureter with their sharp edges causing blood in the urine.